Doing Business in Brazil

 11.22.3.
 DTT signed by Brazil

-The following 36 countries are parties to DTT signed with Brazil that are currently in force: Argentina, Austria, Belgium, Canada, Chile, China, the Czech Republic, Denmark, Ecuador, Finland, France, Hungary, India, Israel, Italy, Japan, Luxembourg, Mexico, the Netherlands, Norway, Peru, the Philippines, Portugal, Russia, Slovakia, South Africa, Singapore, South Korea, Spain, Sweden, Switzerland, Trinidad and Tobago, Turkey, United Arab Emirates, Ukraine, and Venezuela.
+The following 36 countries are parties to DTT signed with Brazil that are currently in force: Argentina, Austria, Belgium, Canada, Chile, China, the Czech Republic, Denmark, Ecuador, Finland, France, Hungary, India, Israel, Italy, Japan, Luxembourg, Mexico, the Netherlands, Norway, Peru, the Philippines, Portugal, Russia, Slovakia, South Africa, Singapore, South Korea, Spain, Sweden, Switzerland, Trinidad and Tobago, Turkey, United Arab Emirates, Ukraine, Uruguay and Venezuela.

 11.22.4.
 Brazil–Switzerland DTT